Shopping for a new workstation computer? Click here to configure and price one of our award-winning systems.

 A workstation PC is a computer designed to accomplish professional tasks.
-Unlike standard computers, workstations typically have specialized components that were designed to handle heavy computational or graphical tasks such as professional rendering, video editing, VFX, or scientific calculations.
+Unlike standard computers, workstations typically have specialized components that are optimized to handle heavy computational or graphical tasks such as professional rendering, video editing, VFX, or scientific calculations.

 Uses for Workstation computers

 Workstation computers tend to be built for very specific purposes, and their internal components will reflect that.
 Workflows like design, rendering, or content creation using software like AutoCAD, Lumion, Adobe Premiere, or Revit usually benefit from a true workstation vs. a home desktop.

-Unlike standard desktop computers, workstations typically support ECC (error correcting) RAM, have advanced storage capabilities like NAS drives, utilize professional grade graphics like Quadro and Radeon Pro, and feature pro-grade motherboards, and have the cooling capacity to manage the thermals of these types of components.
+Unlike standard desktop computers, workstations typically support ECC (error correcting) RAM, have advanced storage capabilities like NAS drives, utilize professional grade graphics like Quadro and Radeon Pro, feature pro-grade motherboards, and have the cooling capacity to manage the thermals of these types of components.

 The product support and warranties are also much more robust, which is a major factor in driving up the cost of these components.
 As a tradeoff, these industrial grade parts can and do typically last longer.

 The major CPU, and GPU manufacturers offer product lines specifically tailors to workstation tasks.